Sources: Venditto to plead guilty to corruption charges

 “My only comment is that there is an agreement that the pleas will result in a conditional discharge with no fine, no probation, no jail time and no other punishment in any regard,” Manhattan attorney Marc Agnifilo, one of Venditto’s lawyers, told Newsday on Thursday.

-Venditto served two decades as Oyster Bay’s top elected official before resigning in January 2017 as a separate federal corruption case was pending against him that ended in early 2018 with his acquittal.
+Venditto served two decades as Oyster Bay’s top elected official before resigning in January 2017 as a separate federal corruption case was pending against him that ended in May 2018 with his acquittal.

 The longtime politician pleaded not guilty at his June 2017 arraignment in Nassau County Court to 10 charges in all, three felonies and seven misdemeanors.